guemax/guemax/README.md

 ###

 Since I recently enabled vigilant mode, almost all commits before June 30, 2023 have been marked as "unverified".
-This is not a cause for concern.
 Learn more about [vigilant mode](https://docs.github.com/github/authenticating-to-github/displaying-verification-statuses-for-all-of-your-commits).

 ###